Workflow designer elements overview

 Available connector elements can be used to build your workflow.
 These elements are available on the palette, and are grouped together in sections under connector tiles.

-Only elements of the configured connectors will show up.
+A workflow with connector elements works only if the corresponding connectors are added and configured.
 For more details about configuring connectors, see Service connector capabilities.

-The following table describes the BMC Digital Workplace Catalog connector categories that might be available on the palette:
+The following table describes the out-of-the-box BMC Helix Digital Workplace Catalog connector categories that might be available on the palette: